-The Assessment Tool for Local Governments that is the subject of this PRA Notice is one of three separate Assessment Tools that are currently in the Paperwork Reduction Act (PRA) process for approval.
+The Assessment Tool for Public Housing Agencies that is the subject of this PRA Notice is one of three separate Assessment Tools that are currently in the Paperwork Reduction Act (PRA) process for approval.
 In addition, HUD has committed to issuing a fourth Assessment Tool specifically for smaller PHAs (Qualified PHAs).
 This fourth assessment tool is expected to undergo the PRA process in 2017.
 The estimated costs that were included in the RIA for the AFFH Final Rule represent a total cost across all of the HUD grantee types that will use these four separate assessment tools.

 The actual costs will vary by grantee, including by the size and capacity of the grantee type (e.g. smaller or larger grantees) and by the grantee’s available resources, specifically their available funding, capacity and staff.
-It is HUD’s intention that the Assessment Tool can be completed by the grantee’s current available staff, without the need for hiring of additional staff or the use of program funds to hire contractors.
+It is HUD’s intention that this Assessment Tool can be completed by the grantee’s current available staff, without the need for hiring of additional staff or the use of program funds to hire contractors.
 HUD will continue to assess the actual burden costs for program participants on an ongoing basis.

-In implementing the AFFH Final Rule, HUD is making improvements on the previous fair housing planning requirement under which local governments receiving HUD block grant assistance (i.e. CDBG and HOME) were required to complete an Analysis of Impediments (AI).
-The AI was often completed by outside contractors that were paid for using program funds under the allowable expense caps for administrative and planning functions.
-A review of a sample of these outside contractor costs for a range of grantees was included in the Regulatory Impact Assessment that accompanied the Final Rule.
-The previous AI requirement has been replaced with a new requirement to complete the Assessment of Fair Housing (AFH) using the assessment tool.
-The new requirement is accompanied by a series of tools (described briefly here) that are intended to hire contractors or consultants to complete their AFH.

-A major component of the new requirements is the provision of data by HUD through an online Data and Mapping Tool.
-There is also a new online system known as the AFFH User Interface, through which the grantee can complete and submit the AFH to HUD electronically.
-The User Interface also facilitates access the Data and Mapping tool components (tables and maps) by matching the relevant map or table to the pertinent section of the assessment tool for which that piece of data is needed.
-The combined intent of the HUD-provided data, the online tools and the assessment tools that are tailored to different types of grantees is to remove the necessity of for grantees to hire outside contractors or consultants in order to complete their AFH.
-In addition, the assessment tool has been written broadly so that it encompasses the various fair housing issues that might be present in a wide variety of locations across the country.
+A major component of the new requirement under the final rule is the provision of data by HUD through an online data and mapping tool, AFFH Data and Mapping Tool (AFFH-T).
+There is also a new online system known as the AFFH User Interface (UI), through which the grantee can complete and submit the AFH to HUD electronically.
+The UI also facilitates access to the AFFH-T (tables and maps) by matching the relevant map or table to the pertinent section of the Assessment Tool for which that piece of data is needed.
+The combined intent of the HUD-provided data, the online tools and the Assessment Tools that are tailored to different types of grantees is to remove the necessity of grantees to hire outside contractors or consultants in order to complete their AFH.
+In addition, the Assessment Tool has been written broadly so that it encompasses the various fair housing issues that might be present in a wide variety of locations across the country.
 Grantees will apply the HUD-provided data to identify and focus on those issues that are actually present in their geographic area.
-As such, the assessment tool is meant to be flexible and applicable to a wide variety of grantees and not to unintentionally result in unnecessary or excessive burden.
+As such, the Assessment Tools is meant to be flexible and applicable to a wide variety of grantees and not to unintentionally result in unnecessary or excessive burden.

 13. Estimate of Other Total Annual Cost Burden to Respondent or Recordkeepers